sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app.rst

 This is a Hello World Analytical App.
 It enables the user to run the app and view the output produced by the Jupyter Notebook.

-Analytical App Overviw
+Analytical App Overview
 --------

-The below Applications does the following:
+The below Application does the following:

 * Reads jupyter notebook **jupyter_lab_3.ipynb**.
 * Prints the output of the notebook.